mattvenn/zero-to-asic-www/content/terminology/corner.md

 Process corners may combine two separate elements: the modelling of the transistors, and the modelling of wiring parasitics.
 As the transistors and wiring are made in totally separate process steps, the transistors on a particular chip may have fast transistors but large parasitics which will tend to slow signals down.
 The 'fast' corner typically combines fast transistors and low parasitics, the 'slow' corner combines slow transitors and large parasitics.

 To truly know whether a design will function under all real-life conditions, designers normally check for process, temperature and voltage variations.
 The slowest conditions are typically SS process corner, low power supply voltage, high temperature.
 The faster conditions are typically FF process corner, high power supply, low temperature.
 To find the highest clock rate your design is likely to work at, you probably need to analyse under the slow conditions.
 To find 'hold time' violations - where signals shoothrough logic earlier than expected and cause failures - you typically need to analyse under the fastest conditions.
-For analogue circuits it may not be obvious which are the worst case set of conditions, so the designer may need to verify under different settings of process, temperature and voltage.
+For analog circuits it may not be obvious which are the worst case set of conditions, so the designer may need to verify under different settings of process, temperature and voltage.

 For my basic simulations, I often remove all the corner libraries except TT, to speed up the simulation time.